Pichetolm History, Family Crest & Coats of Arms

 Early History of the Pichetolm family

-Another 255 words (18 lines of text) covering the years 1755 and 1836 are included under the topic Early Pichetolm History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pichetolm research.
+Another 128 words (9 lines of text) covering the years 1755 and 1836 are included under the topic Early Pichetolm History in all our PDF Extended History products and printed products wherever possible.

 Pichetolm Spelling Variations